Victoria, British Columbia: Cycling

-Victoria is building a protected bike lane network intended for all ages and abilities (AAA).
-The first lane opened in Spring 2017 on Pandora Avenue, between Store street and Cook street in the downtown core.
-The protected lane makes for an easy cycling connection across the new (April 2018) Johnson Street bridge, to the Galloping Goose Trail and E&N rail trail.
-The second protected bike lane in the network opened on Fort Street May 27, 2018.
-The next two roads added to the downtown area bike network were Wharf and Humboldt streets, completed in 2019 and 2020 respectively.
-Vancouver street and Graham/Jackson streets were also added to the AAA bike network in 2021.
-The next round of streets to be upgraded starting in 2021 as complete streets with AAA cycling infrastructure include Richardson, Haultain, Government (north of Pandora avenue and up to Gorge road), Kimta road (connecting the network to the E&N rail trail).
-New connector routes in Fernwood, Oaklands and between Haultain street and the Vancouver street network that will avoid hills and add safer biking/walking crossings will also to be constructed starting in 2021.
-In 2022 the city plans to construct further AAA bicycle connections along Montreal street, Superior street, Government street (south, between Humboldt street and Dallas road), Fort street (between Cook street and up to the municipal border with Oak Bay), and Gorge Road (between Government street and up to the municipal border with Saanich).
+Victoria is currently finishing a 32 km protected bike lane network intended for all ages and abilities (AAA).
+The first lane opened in Spring 2017 on Pandora Avenue, between Store Street and Cook Street in the downtown core and provides an easy cycling connection across the Johnson Street Bridge to the Galloping Goose Trail and E&N rail trail.
+The second protected bike lane in the network opened on Fort Street on 27 May 2018.
+The next two roads added to the downtown area bike network were Wharf and Humboldt streets, completed in 2019 and 2020 respectively, with Vancouver Street and Graham/Jackson streets added to the AAA bike network in 2021.
+The next round of streets upgraded starting in 2021 as "complete streets" with AAA cycling infrastructure included Richardson Street, Haultain Street, Government Street north of Pandora Avenue to Gorge Road, and finally Kimta Road connecting the network to the E&N rail trail.
+Connector routes in the Fernwood and Oaklands neighbourhoods to the Vancouver Street lanes were also constructed starting in 2021, avoiding hills and adding safer pedestrian and cyclist crossings.
+In 2022 the city constructed further AAA bicycle connections along Montreal Street, Superior Street, Government Street (south, between Humboldt Street and Dallas Road), Fort Street (between Cook Street and up to the municipal border with Oak Bay), and Gorge Road (between Government Street and up to the municipal border with Saanich).